marchoeppner/bella/docs/usage.md

 ### `--efsa` [ default = false]

 Use a modified version of a pre-configured schema following [EFSA](https://www.efsa.europa.eu/en) recommendations.
 This is only available for select species.

+## Expert options

+These are options that you normally wouldn't need to change.

+### `--partitions`  [default = 3,7,9,11,13,15,20,25,30 ]

+Partitions refer to the allele distance for clustering samples together.
+This option sets a range of distances to compute (instead of computing all possible distances between 0 and 1000).
+So this is mostly meant to limit the amount of data and processing needed.
+Any custom clustering distance you provide through `--distance` will be added here, if it isn't already included.
+The default is meant to cover relevant distances for real world data.